Rayorkk/tribute-page/README.md

 # Tribute
-basic webpages that honor a famouus person, which is soon to be decided
+basic webpages that honor a famous person, which is soon to be decided